tecosaur/Warracker/README.md

 To get the docker compose file with environemts and .env example for warracker and the warrackerdb please go [here](https://github.com/sassanix/Warracker/tree/main/Docker)

-## 📝Usage
+## 📝 Usage

+### Accounts & Roles

+- The **first account created** in the system will automatically become the **Admin account**.
+- The Admin can manage other users, assign roles, and has full system permissions.
+- Regular users can only manage their own warranties unless granted additional privileges by the Admin.

 ### Adding a Warranty

-1. Fill in the product details by clicking on add warranty.
+1. Fill in the product details by clicking on **Add Warranty**.
 2. Enter the purchase date and warranty duration.
 3. Optionally upload receipt/documentation.
-4. Click the "Add Warranty" button.
+4. Click the **Add Warranty** button.

 ### Managing Warranties

-*   Use the search box to filter warranties.
+- Use the search box to filter warranties.
-*   Click the edit icon to modify warranty details.
+- Click the edit icon to modify warranty details.
-*   Click the delete icon to remove a warranty.
+- Click the delete icon to remove a warranty.

 <details>
 <summary><strong>Product Information Entry Requirements for CSV import</strong></summary>